brueck1988/viewing_party/README.md

 ## Update!

 [Ryan Stemmle](https://github.com/r-stemmle) and [Alexander Brueck](https://github.com/brueck1988)
-forked, cloned, and built this app out from May 10 - May 20, 2021
+forked, cloned, and built this app out from May 10 - May 20, 2021.

+This is the base repo for the [viewing party project](https://backend.turing.edu/module3/projects/viewing_party/) used for Turings BE MOD 3.

 # Viewing Party